Sign in

 Question

-John Baumgartner from Mizuho Securities inquired about further opportunities in U.S. prepared foods beyond current investments and asked for insights into the resilience of U.S. beef demand amid economic pressures.
+John Baumgartner of Mizuho Securities inquired about potential white space opportunities in U.S. prepared foods beyond current investments and how marketing might evolve.
+He also asked for insights into the resilience of U.S. beef demand despite economic pressures.

 Answer

-Wesley Batista Filho, CEO of JBS Foods USA, highlighted a significant opportunity to build brands in the red meat prepared foods space, similar to their success with 'Just Bare' chicken.
-He attributed the strong beef demand to its quality and consumer trust, noting that consumers continue to purchase it despite a widening price gap with other proteins.
+Wesley Batista Filho, CEO of JBS Foods USA, noted that current investments target high-demand areas like cooked sausage and bacon.
+He sees a significant opportunity to build brands in red meat prepared foods, similar to the success of 'Just Bare' in chicken.
+He attributed resilient beef demand to the high quality and consumer trust in U.S. beef, which maintains preference even at a price premium.

 Ask Fintool Equity Research AI

-John Baumgartner's questions to Post Holdings Inc (POST) leadership
+John Baumgartner's questions to Post Holdings (POST) leadership

-John Baumgartner's questions to Post Holdings Inc (POST) leadership • Q3 2025
+John Baumgartner's questions to Post Holdings (POST) leadership • Q3 2025

 Question